 Here’s a list of copywriting power words used by one of our former clients who was so successful, the company was eventually sold to F + W Media.
 These words were posted on the office walls, and were used interchangeably for newsstand magazine cover lines, promotional copy, and email subject lines:

 The list was compiled by Curtis Circulation Company, a leading national newsstand distributor of magazines, and Linda Ruth of Publishers Single Copy Sales Services, by studying best-selling magazine covers.

 Used judiciously in online copywriting, power words can grab a reader’s attention and help communicate and persuade.
 But they are not a substitute for formal structure.
 Good online copywriting requires an orderly format that moves the reader along to a purchase decision.

 Power words can be, well, powerful, but they do not work without context.
 Power words in online copywriting need to be used in cooperation with all of the other tools in the copywriter’s bag of tricks.

 The experts also recommend using the Email Subject Line Tester to help develop effective, compelling subject lines that withstand sophisticated SPAM filters.

 The writers we know, including our own Lead Copywriter, Mary Van Doren, also love the Google Keyword Planner.
-Writers can use it to find out which related words and phrases users are typing into their search engine to find content, often delivering phrases derived from a power word you wouldn’t have thought of.
+Writers can use it to find out which related words and phrases users are typing into search engines to find content, often delivering phrases derived from a copywriting power word you wouldn’t have thought of.